allenbaron/DO_dev/procedures/mapping-doid_icdo.md

     - Added a placeholder "Level" column with `NA` (I assume these are all preferred terms)
     - Added headings to match previous ICD-O data files
     - Saved output as `data/mapping/CNS ICD-O terms.csv`

+I then reviewed the tidied CNS dataset provided by ClinGen and found that there are multiple instances where terms share an ICD-O code.
+These do not appear to be synonyms but similar diseases (in my opinion, without CNS cancer expertise).
+Many of these appear to have "Related" status in the previous (complete) ICD-0-3.2 file I was using.
+This will likely present a point of confusion because Charlie's script assumed everything not labelled "Preferred" could be considered a synonym, which I'm now realizing may not be the case. _I need to discuss this with Lynn._

+_This CNS files will not be used._

+## Step-wise Mapping Plan

+Discussion with Lynn has led to a modified proposal for identifying potential matches.
+The input will be an Excel file with the complete ICD-O-3.2 2021 update (that Lynn got from ClinGen).
+Lynn partitioned the data into multiple sheets, as follows:

+- 'all terms': Full set of terms
+- 'preferred terms': Preferred terms only (with or without ", NOS")
+- 'leukemia': leukemia preferred terms only (without ", NOS")
+- 'brain': brain-related cancer preferred terms only (without ", NOS")

+### Step-wise Approach

+**NOTE:** In each step the only modification to ICD-O terms will be removal of ", NOS".
+Other changes attempted previously did not significantly improve mapping (< 125 more matches of 700).

+First pass:

+1. Use _ONLY_ preferred ICD-O terms (with ", NOS" removed, since DO always drops this) from the 'preferred terms' sheet as input for GILDA "grounding" (i.e. matching).
+2. Copy leukemia & brain matches found to appropriate sheets for ClinGen review
+3. Personally curate remaining matches.

+Second pass (if desired):

+1. Use all ICD-O terms with a preferred term that has not been curated (again with ", NOS" removed) from the 'all terms' sheet and use GILDA to identify the best match for each term.
+2. Group the terms by preferred term and sort by match score
+3. Copy leukemia & brain matches found to appropriate sheets for ClinGen review
+4. Personally curate remaining matches.